PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 module.
 Removal of registration occurs when the module is removed.

-Starting with PowerShell 7.1 Preview 7, and as an experimental feature of PowerShell 7.1-RC.1, the `Get-Subsystem` cmdlet is an experimental feature of the `PSSubsystemPluginModel.
+Starting with PowerShell 7.1 Preview 7, and as an experimental feature of PowerShell 7.1-RC.1, the `Get-Subsystem` cmdlet is an experimental feature of the `PSSubsystemPluginModel`.
 To enable the experimental feature:

 ```powershell